qbiecom/GrimeAndShine/README.md

 To play the game:

 1. Clone or download this repository.
+2. Serve the project directory using a local web server (e.g., VSCode Live Server extension, Python's `http.server`, or any other web server).
-2. Open the `index.html` file in your preferred web browser.
+3. Open the provided local server URL (e.g., `http://localhost:8000`) in your preferred web browser.

-3. Enjoy the game!
+**Note:** Opening the `index.html` file directly will not work properly, as the JavaScript cannot load image assets without a web server.

 ## Project Structure